Ditached/ARPlacementKit-Docs/docs/source/index.rst

 I want to get started:
 ~~~~~~~~

-Check out the :doc:`installation` section first!.
+Check out **the :doc:`installation` section** first!.
 If you got the package already setup and running,
 check out the :doc:`usage` section for a guide on how to use the package.

 If you are having trouble, check out the :doc:`troubleshooting` section.

 .. note::

-   This project is amazing
+   Please follow the setup instructions carefully.
+Most errors occur by not setting up AR Foundation correctly, which is unrelated to this package.
+We provide some guide anyways to make sure you get started as easy as possible.

 Contents
 --------